rahulraj/virtual_keywords/README.md

 virtual_keywords has been tested on Rubies 1.8.7 and 1.9.3.
-ParseTree doesn't work in Ruby 1.9, so virtual_keywords detects the version it's running in, and falls back to ruby_parser if necessary. virtual_keywords will work on Ruby 1.9, but it can't handle all cases. ruby_parser fails when parsing code that uses the new syntax from 1.9 (e.g. the { foo: bar } hash literal form) but it can handle code written in Ruby 1.9 that doesn't use new syntax.
+ParseTree doesn't work in Ruby 1.9, so virtual_keywords detects the version it's running in, and falls back to ruby_parser if necessary. virtual_keywords will work on Ruby 1.9, but it can't handle all cases.

+In particular, ruby_parser fails when parsing code that uses the new syntax from 1.9 (e.g. the { foo: bar } hash literal form) but it can handle code written in Ruby 1.9 that doesn't use new syntax.